A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 What is a synacthen test used for?

-A synacthen test is used to check the function of the adrenal glands.
-It can also give doctors information about how the hypothalamus, pituitary and adrenal glands work together.
+A synacthen test is used to check the function of your adrenal glands.
+It can also give doctors information about how your hypothalamus, pituitary and adrenal glands work together.
 The test may also be used to diagnose Addison's disease.
+A one-off measurement of blood cortisol is not acurate enough to diagnose Addison's disease as it may be low from time to time in normal people.

 What should I do to prepare for a synacthen test?